set.seed(132)

 theme_te() + theme(legend.position = "top")

-# refit full with a fixed-p variant to get p for the CR surface
+# refit full with a fixed-p variant to get the nuisances and p for the surfaces

 oful <- optim(c(qlogis(.5), log(.5), log(12), qlogis(.5), log(C[1])), function(par) {